tonypdmtr/68hc08/asm8.md

                     #sp                           ;cancel auto mode and offsets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, we use `#SPAUTO` outside the whole code block.
-We then assign a name to
+We then stack and assign a
-the stacked number (two methods shown, 2nd one commented out) using the `::`
-internal variable (which always _i.e., regardless of current stack depth and the
-`#SP`/`#SP1` setting of `#SPAUTO` mode_ refers to the top-of-stack item, so it
-must be placed immediately following the stack operation *i.e., before another
-stack altering operation*).
+name to the number.
 Finally, using conditional assembly (`#IFTOS`), we
 test for the `number@@` sp offset having the effective value 1 (i.e., TOS), and
 if so, we can use the optimization, otherwise we code it as if it were any other
 stack offset.
 (This is particularly useful in general-purpose macros, where it's